(Each student is provided one enrichment class as part of the core curriculum covered tuition.)

 Enrichment classes open to ALL instruments

-Let’s Sing: Choir
+Let’s Sing: Children’s Choir

-Open to students age 4 and up.
+Open to students age 3-7.

 Emma Shubin teaches this dynamic class where students in bare feet are moving to music!
 These active classes will focus primarily on rhythm, but will also include aspects of pitch and phrasing.